Adventures with Kanga Roddy: Production

 The show was created by martial arts masters George Chung and Anthony Chan who wanted to change the perception of the arts created by shows like Teenage Mutant Ninja Turtles and Power Rangers which exploit violence and instead wanted families to focus on the philosophical elements of martial arts—honor, courage and respect.
 Initially 13 half-hour episodes of the Kanga Roddy series were produced.
 One month after its debut, KTEH ordered 26 additional episodes and two one hour specials.
 The final broadcast of Adventures with Kanga Roddy occurred March 31, 2001 with an airing of episode 12 'We Are Family'; the following month, the show was dropped from KTEH's schedule for good.
+Pat Morita was hesitant about taking on the role of Uncle Pat as he didn't want to be associated primarily with martial arts due to his role in The Karate Kid, but decided to take the role of deciding that was just the price of fame.

 Merchandise

 An interactive CD-ROM was produced by Brighter Child featuring the character of Kanga Roddy.

 Home media

 In December 1998, it was reported Blockbuster had signed a deal to carry "Adventures with Kanga Roddy" VHSs at their stores for January 1999.

 The series had the following VHS releases: